endurantgames/cosmiclegends/src/classes/inventor.md

 As you create your Inventor hero, answer any or all of these questions.

 - What kind of gear do you use?
-How do you carry that equipment around with you?
-What do your inventions look like?
-Do you have a specialty or common themes that you tend to invent?
+  - How do you carry that equipment around with you?
+  - What do your inventions look like?
+  - Do you have a specialty or common themes that you tend to invent?
 - What potential applications for your tech could improve the world if everyone had access to it?
-How could your inventions be used to make the world a worse place?
-What steps do you take to prevent that from happening?
-Why don't the authorities fully trust those steps?
+  - How could your inventions be used to make the world a worse place?
+  - What steps do you take to prevent that from happening?
+  - Why don't the authorities fully trust those steps?
-  In what way can your inventions turn against you?
-What's your blind spot when it comes to the implications of your own creations?
+  - In what way could your inventions be turned against you?
+  - What's your blind spot when it comes to the implications of your own creations?
+- How did you come by your technical talents?
+- What inspired you to create these inventions?
   - Why are you the only person who can use your inventions to their full potential?
-What inspired you to create these inventions?
-How did you come by your technical talents?
-Who helped you create these inventions, and how do they feel about you using them?
+  - Who helped you create these inventions, and how do they feel about you using them?
 - How do you pay for your inventions?
-Are you publicly linked with your source of funding?
-Do you hold patents on any of your inventions?
+  - Are you publicly linked with your source of funding?
+  - Do you hold patents on any of your inventions?
-  Does anyone *else* hold patents on your inventions?
+  - Does anyone *else* hold patents on your inventions?

 ## Skills